What is a Color Correction?

 A total color make-over, for example taking a client from dark to blonde, from vivid ruby red to ash blonde would be considered a color correction.

-For example, someone with huge color build up of red hair with a dark base looking to go white blonde might require the following:
+For example, someone with huge color build-up of red hair with a dark base looking to go white blonde might require the following:

-Step Two: bleach on the dark parts
+- Step Two: lifting using bleach on the dark parts

-Step Four: lifting, coloring and toning on the entire hair
+- Step Four: lifting, coloring and toning on the entire hair

 Typically a color correction can require up to 4 hours.
 Even 6 hours is not unheard of.